 Leverage Facebook

-Add an email sign up form to your Facebook page.
-Bet you did not know that you can do that did you.
+Add an email sign-up form to your Facebook page.
+Bet you did not know that you could do that, did you?
 This does not work with all email services so you may consider changing.
 If you use MailChimp, here are instructions.

 Host a Webinar